 Owing to the fact that only a few of bitumen refineries are capable of producing VG10 bitumen, this grade of viscosity bitumen will cost slightly more than bitumen 80/100.
 See the latest price of bitumen VG10.

 Since bitumen VG 10 is more costly to be traded overseas, it is highly important for bitumen traders to check the quality of bitumen before making a deal.
 Currently, the only way to make sure that a bitumen VG 10 has a good quality is to ask for the result of regular tests done in any refinery.
-For more information, visit our article about “Steps to buying bitumen VG 10”.
+For more information, click on the below link.